TrevorDArcyEvans/WaveletStudio/README.md

 - Inverse Discrete Wavelet Transform (IDWT)
 - Support for most common discrete wavelet (Haar, Daubechies 2 to 10, Coiflets1-5, DMeyer, Symlets 2-8)
 - Make and use your own mother wavelet function
-- 8 Signal Extension methods: SymmetricHalfPoint, SymmetricWholePoint, AntisymmetricHalfPoint, AntisymmetricWholePoint, PeriodicPadding, ZeroPadding, SmoothPadding0 (continuous), SmoothPadding1
+- 8 Signal Extension methods:
+  - SymmetricHalfPoint
+  - SymmetricWholePoint
+  - AntisymmetricHalfPoint
+  - AntisymmetricWholePoint
+  - PeriodicPadding
+  - ZeroPadding
+  - SmoothPadding0 (continuous)
+  - SmoothPadding1
 - Estimate location of disturbance based on the normal distribution
 - Signal generation of Sine, Sawtooth, Square and Triangle waves
 - Application to demonstrate the features